helium/helium-packet-router/docs/routing.md

 [What is a LoRaWan Network Session Key?](https://www.thethingsnetwork.org/docs/lorawan/security/)

-A (Session Key Filter)[https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L412] (SKF) allows HPR to verify individual packets without being able to decode the data.
-SKFs ensure that the packet are getting sent to the right LNS as well as charging the right account.
+A [Session Key Filter](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L412) (SKF) allows HPR to verify individual packets (**without being able to decode the data**).
+SKFs ensure that the packets are getting sent to the right LNS, as well as, charging the right account.

-SKFs are usually kept up to date programatically by the LNS but [here](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L705) is the API used to update them.
+SKFs are usually kept up to date programatically by the LNS ([API](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L705)).

-Note: each SKF as a `max_copies` field wich is the same concept as viewed previsouly in [Route](#route) but within SKF, it allows to set it on a per device basis instead of the entire Route.
+Note: each SKF as a `max_copies` field wich is the same concept as viewed previsouly in [Route](#route) but within SKF, it allows to set it per device instead of the entire Route.
 A SKF `max_copies` setting will always override the Route `max_copies`.

 ## Multi Buy

-`Multi buy` or `max_copies` is maximum number of copies bought by HPR.
-Ex: if an uplink is seen by multiple hotspots, how many copies of that packet will be purchased.
+`Multi buy` or `max_copies` is maximum number of copies, seen by different hotspots, can be bought by HPR.
 It can bet set a 2 level as seen previously either [Route](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L129) or [SKF](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L417).

-A Multi Buy Service (MBS) is used as a distributed counter to make sure the proper number of copies is purchased.
-This is due to the fact that hotspots in close proximity might be connected to different HPRs in the cluster.
+*A Multi Buy Service (MBS) is used as a distributed counter to make sure the proper number of copies is purchased.
+This service exists due to the fact that, hotspots taht are in close proximity might be connected to different HPRs in the cluster.*

 Note: If the MBS goes down, HPR will mark the packets as `free` to avoid charging users more than it should.
 This will also not reward hotspots.